PREP FOOTBALL ROUNDUP: Terry, Rhodes power South Florence past Wilson

 Lewisville 8

-RICHBURG, S.C. – Lamar’s football team rolled to a 48-8 win Thursday over Lewisville while the Silver Foxes gained more than 400 yards total offense.
+RICHBURG, S.C. – Lamar’s football team rolled to more than 400 yards of total offense.

 FIRST QUARTER